MuhammadAmmarSattar/UserCentricsCaseStudy/README.md

 ### Overview

-**UserCentrices** is a powerful SDK for Consent Management Platform (CMP).This SDK simplifies the process of obtaining consent from users for data collection and tracking.
-It ensures that users are informed about how their data is used, promoting transparency and compliance with privacy regulations.I thoroughly enjoyed working on this case study and exploring the features and benefits of UserCentrices.
+**UserCentrices** is a powerful SDK for the Consent Management Platform (CMP).
+This SDK simplifies the process of obtaining consent from users for data collection and tracking.
+It ensures that users are informed about how their data is used, promoting transparency and compliance with privacy regulations.
+I thoroughly enjoyed working on this case study and exploring the features and benefits of UserCentrices.

 ### Environment Requirements